Get an Estimate

 Garden Window Construction

-A garden window is quite simply a window that has been extended outward and turned into a box of multiple windows.
-The window ledge is turned into a shelf and sometimes more shelves are added to create additional space in the box.
-Some garden windows include ventilation windows that can be opened to let in fresh air and let out moisture.
+A garden window is a window that has been extended outward and turned into a box of multiple windows.
+The window ledge becomes a shelf; sometimes, homeowners add more shelves to create additional space in the box.
+Some garden windows include ventilation windows that open to let in fresh air and let out moisture.

 Use and Benefits

-Typically, garden windows are used for plants and makes a convenient place to grow culinary herbs year-round.
-It brings a lovely space full of life into the kitchen, which many individuals enjoy.
-It can be like having a tiny garden inside your home, which is both a lively and functional addition to your kitchen.
-Garden windows are like smaller bay windows, so they create an interesting feature in your home that attracts attention and interest.
-It also brings in lots of light, ensuring that your kitchen feels airy and bright.
+Typically, garden windows are used for plants, offering a convenient place to grow culinary herbs year-round.
+This use brings a lovely space full of life into the kitchen, which many individuals enjoy.
+It can be like having a tiny garden inside your home, a lively and functional addition.
+Garden windows are like smaller bay windows, creating an exciting feature in your home that attracts attention and interest.
+They also provide abundant light, ensuring your kitchen feels airy and bright.

 Cons and Drawbacks

 Garden windows aren’t for everyone.
-If you plan to grow plants in it, you should be certain that they will grow well in your area and won’t get too cold or too hot.
+If you plan to grow plants in it, you should be confident that they will grow well in your area and won’t get too cold or hot.
 Garden windows can attract a lot of moisture, leading to plant rot and mold.
-Installing ventilated windows can help relieve the excessive moisture, but they are an added expense.
-Because the windows are out away from the house, they can also leak outside rain and moisture into the window.
-This can affect the window function and mold or mildew potential in your kitchen.
+Installing ventilated windows can help relieve excessive moisture, but they are an added expense.
+Because the windows extend away from the house, they can also leak outside rain and moisture into the window.
+These water issues can affect your kitchen’s window function and mold or mildew potential.

 Expense

-Garden windows can be quite a bit more expensive that just a simple window.
+Garden windows can be much more expensive than regular windows.
 You can expect to pay anywhere from $2,000 to $5,000 for a garden window.
-Since the window is actually made of multiple windows, you can understand how the cost is calculated.
+Since the garden window comprises multiple windows, you can understand how the cost multiplies.
 Adding in ventilated windows can make them more expensive, as well.
-That said, they are less expensive than bay windows due to their smaller size.
+Still, they are less costly than bay windows due to their smaller size.

-If you’re ready to have a garden window installed in your home, contact Peak Custom Remodeling for a consultation!
+If you’re ready to install a garden window in your home, contact your local window contractor, Peak Custom Remodeling, for a consultation!